Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 Except in the very, very cheapest restaurants, you would always wait to be seated by a waiter.
 You don’t just walk in and sit down, that’s very rude.
 Even for outside seating.
 As always, there are exceptions.

-Food is a serious issue in Spain that Spaniards treat with respect and pride.
+Food is a serious issue in Spain that Spaniards treat it with respect and pride.
 When having dinner with friends you always fall into a discussion of what good food you have eaten before and which restaurants you would recommend.
 Spanish people are very demanding about what is on the plate and if it is not up to the expected standard you don’t ever come back (rather than complain).

 In Spain, you eat bread together with the food.
 In many restaurants, you get bread and some olive oil so that you can soak your bread in a bit of oil before the meal.
 They are very proud of their olive oil – Spain is after all the world’s biggest olive oil producer – and tasting the olive oil is important for many.

 Many consider the quality of the bread to be an important aspect to judge the quality of the restaurant.
 There will always be a bread basket on the table, from the beginning up until you have finished the main course.
 What kind of bread you get varies, not least because all Spanish regions have their own typical type of bread.
 In Spain, they never put butter on the bread, so there will be no butter on the table.
-If you ask for butter the most likely will have none.
+If you ask for butter they most likely will not have any.
 But they do have olive oil.

 You never get a carafe of water on the table.
 Instead, you buy still mineral water, agua sin gas, or bubbly, agua con gas.

 If you want coffee after the meal, you’ll get it after the food.
-In Spain, you never serve coffee with the dessert.
+In Spain, you never serve coffee with dessert.
 You have it either after dessert or instead of dessert.
 Usually, you take a café after dinner but you have to specify what kind you want: cortado, largo, con leche, americano etc

 You usually have to ask for the bill (la cuenta por favor or la nota, por favor).
 Curiously that is often the item that takes the longest time to arrive on the table.
 It would be very rude of the waiter to bring you the bill without you having asked for it (unless he’s going off shift) so you do have to ask for it.
 There are exceptions of course…